-- 4. To modify a cell value, double click it or press Enter while the cell is selected. - 5.
-To save changes, click Save .
+4. To modify a cell value, double click it or press Enter while the cell is selected. - 5.
+To enter a formula in the cell, double click it, perform a right click, and select Formula Editor.
+Now a user can enter formulas in the selected cell. - 6.
+To save changes, click Save